automorph-org/automorph/docs/Examples.md

   // Extract the response body containing a JSON-RPC response from the request handler result val responseBody = handlerResult.map(_.map(_.responseBody).getOrElse(Array.emptyByteArray))

-  // Send the response body to the client as an HTTP response (real implementation will be HTTP server specific) responseBody.foreach { response =>
+  // Send the response body to the client as a response (real implementation will be server specific) responseBody.foreach { response =>
     println(new String(response, StandardCharsets.UTF_8))
   }
-}

-// HTTP server request handling logic for processing JSON-RPC requests via the local RPC endpoint {
-  // Retrieve incoming HTTP request body (real implementation will be HTTP server specific) val requestBody =
-    """
-      |{
-      |  "jsonrpc" : "2.0",
-      |  "id" : "1234",
-      |  "method" : "hello",
-      |  "params" : {
-      |    "some" : "world",
-      |    "n" : 1
-      |  }
-      |}
-      |""".getBytes(StandardCharsets.UTF_8)

-  // Call the remote API function by passing the request body directly to the local RPC endpoint request handler val handlerResult = endpoint.handler.processRequest(
-    // Incoming HTTP request body
-    requestBody,
-    // Request metadata of the type defined by the local endpoint transport plugin "127.0.0.1",
-    // Request correlation identifier included in all logs related to the request Random.nextString(8)
-  )

-  // Extract the response body containing a JSON-RPC response from the request handler result val responseBody = handlerResult.map(_.map(_.responseBody).getOrElse(Array.emptyByteArray))

-  // Send the response body to the client as an HTTP response (real implementation will be HTTP server specific) responseBody.foreach { response =>
-    println(new String(response, StandardCharsets.UTF_8))
 }
 }
 ```